DyogenIBENS/Agora/doc/HowTo.md

 AGORA can be run in two modes.
-The first and simplest uses all possible adjacencies found in extant genomes to reconstruct ancestral adjacencies, eventually leading to contiguous ancestral regions.
+The first and simplest uses all possible adjacencies found in extant genomes to reconstruct ancestral adjacencies, eventually leading to ancestral genomes.
 In principle this should work fine if the genomes are perfectly sequenced and annotated, but they rarely are.
 Also, gene duplications are difficult to resolve accurately in gene phylogenies, and AGORA is